Constrained optimization through fixed point techniques: Introduction

 We are concerned here with the general, standard mathematical program

 for a smooth, real function $f:\R^N\to\R$, and smooth, vector-valued mappings $\bbh:\R^N\to\R^n$, $\bbg:\R^N\to\R^m$.
-Karush-Kuhn-Tucker (KKT) optimality conditions are among the basic techniques taught, and learnt, in optimization courses (there are hundreds of textbooks on the subject, see for instance \cite{hiriarturruty}).
-They involved, in addition to $\bx$ itself, multipliers $\bz\in\R^n$, $\by\in\R^m$, for all of the constraints in the problem to be respected.
+Karush-Kuhn-Tucker (KKT) optimality conditions are among the basic techniques taught and learnt in optimization courses (there are hundreds of textbooks on the subject, see for instance \cite{hiriarturruty}).
+They involved, in addition to $\bx$ itself, multipliers $\bz\in\R^n$, $\by\in\R^m$, for all of the constraints to be respected in the problem.
 Under appropriate constraint qualifications, that are not part of our discussion here, local solutions of (\ref{probgenn}) are to be found among the triplets $(\bx, \by, \bz)\in\R^N\times\R^m\times\R^n$ complying with

 These optimality conditions furnish fundamental insight and information into the solutions of (\ref{probgenn}).
 Under standard sets of constraint qualifications, solutions of optimality conditions furnish (local) solutions of (\ref{probgenn}).
 They are the guiding principle to design numerical algorithms to approximate those solutions.
 They are also the starting point of duality theory so fundamental to the understanding of mathematical programming.
 As it is well-known, the basic, rough idea of duality is to set up a new mathematical program, intimately connected to (\ref{probgenn}), and, in particular, designed with the main ingredients of that (primal) problem, but in which multipliers $(\by, \bz)$ play a central role in the form of dual variables.
 There is an intimate relationship between optimal solutions $\overline\bx$ of the primal, and optimal solutions $(\overline\by, \overline\bz)$ of the dual.